py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       position.
 If *sprites* is a single :class:`SoftwareSprite`, *x* and *y* denote the absolute position of the :class:`SoftwareSprite`, if set.

-.. class:: TextureSpriteRenderer(target : object)
+.. class:: TextureSpriteRenderSystem(target : object)

    A rendering system for :class:`TextureSprite` components.
-The :class:`TextureSpriteRenderer` class uses a :class:`sdl2.SDL_Renderer` as drawing device to display :class:`Sprite` surfaces.
+The :class:`TextureSpriteRenderSystem` class uses a :class:`sdl2.SDL_Renderer` as drawing device to display :class:`Sprite` surfaces.

    *target* can be a :class:`sdl2.ext.Window`, :class:`sdl2.SDL_Window`,
-   a:class:`sdl2.ext.RenderContext` or a :class:`sdl2.SDL_Renderer`.
+   a:class:`sdl2.ext.Renderer` or a :class:`sdl2.SDL_Renderer`.
 If it is a :class:`sdl2.ext.Window` or :class:`sdl2.SDL_Window` instance, it will try to create a :class:`sdl2.SDL_Renderer` with hardware acceleration for it.